 Functions of the Pseudostratified Columnar Epithelium

-The pseudostratified columnar epithelium is found in different parts of the body and in each specific location, serves different functions.
+The pseudostratified columnar epithelium is found in different parts of the body and each specific location serves different functions.
 Listed below are some of them.

 1. Secretion of Mucus